kchikimtzis/devenv-service2service-example/README.md

 ### Can i use the Dapr API by targeting the Dapr service inside the cluster?

-When intercepting service-a and define `DAPR_URL = "http://service-a-dapr.default.svc.cluster.local:3500"`
-This won't work as DAPR is a **headless service**
+When intercepting service A and define `DAPR_URL = "http://service-a-dapr.default.svc.cluster.local:3500"` this won't work as Dapr is a **headless service**

 #### Solution

-1. Your local service-a should send requests to the Dapr sidecar in the cluster.
+1. Your local service A should send requests to the Dapr sidecar in the cluster.
-2. The Dapr sidecar in service-a will invoke service-b via the Dapr API inside the cluster.
+2. The Dapr sidecar in service A will invoke service B via the Dapr API inside the cluster.

-Since service-a is running locally, it does not have direct access to the Dapr sidecar running inside the cluster.
-You need to expose the Dapr API of service-a inside the cluster to your local machine.
+Since service A is running locally, it does not have direct access to the Dapr sidecar running inside the cluster.
+You need to **expose the Dapr API of service A inside the cluster to your local machine**.

 Thats why on the telepresence intercept command we use the `--to-pod=3500` flag so we expose the Dapr API to our local machine.